-In April 2003 our divorce was finalized.
+In 2003 I got divorced.
 We settled on me paying no child support for the first five years.
-It was her way of "allowing me to get back on me feet" she said.
+It was her way of allowing me to get back on me feet.
 My way for her was to not be mean and pull the rug out from under her.
 I left her the equity in the house, all of the furniture and, most importantly, my daughter.

 I mean, I had no choice.
 I couldn’t support her.
-No country (I had to move back to my homeland), no job, no house, hell I didn’t even have furniture.
-I had a 10 year old used car full of personal effects and tax records.
-My entire life fit in the back of a station wagon and, later what was left, in the trunk of a sedan.
+No job, no house, hell I didn’t even have furniture.
+I had a used car full of personal effects and tax records.

-Did I mention that two weeks after our divorce she, my ex-, married her fourth husband, after secretly “hanging out” with him before our divorce and getting him to buy things for the kids?
+Did I mention that two weeks after our divorce she, my ex, married her fourth husband, after secretly “hanging out” with him before our divorce and getting him to buy things for the kids?
 Oh yeah.
-He was a computer tech for a major Ohio bank and made over one hundred thousand a year American but bringing my daughter up to see me for two weeks of the year was “too expensive” for my ex.
-At the same time I was working as a stock clerk making around thirteen thousand a year Canadian and she still had a management job netting over three grand a month.
-Yup, too expensive for her.
+He was a computer tech for a major Ohio bank and made over one hundred thousand a year American, but bringing my daughter up to see me for two weeks of the year was “too expensive” for my ex.
+At the same time, I was working as a stock clerk making around thirteen thousand a year Canadian and she still had a management job netting over three grand a month.
+Yup, too expensive.

-So, in short, I talked to her lawyer a few times.
-During that time my ex tried to scam the court with some old medical paperwork of hers claiming she couldn’t work.
+So, in short, I talked to her lawyer a few times and during that my ex tried to scam the court with some old medical paperwork of hers claiming she couldn’t work.
 It was a year old, the court threw it out.
 I ended up in a bind though.
 I couldn’t travel to Ohio to fight it because I was broke.
 I couldn’t afford to pay child support, which I proved was just her way to make my life miserable.
-My ex’s fourth husband had died and his life insurance likely paid off the house, plus she had a $20,000 vacation booked for herself and ALL of her family, daughters, their husbands, their kids, her parents.
-She owned three cars and she had just finished remodeling one of the bedrooms… and here she was suing me for support??
+My ex’s fourth husband had died and his life insurance likely paid off the house, plus she had a $20,000 vacation booked for herself and ALL of her family, daughters, their husbands, their kids, her parents… and here she was suing me for support??

-Talk about my ex- and money.
+Talk about my ex and money.
 I found out that her fourth husband had died, the only way to get away from her I guess.
-She tried to lay a guilt trip on me, oh, not about how heartbroken my daughter was after finding him keeled over in the livingroom – oh she did briefly mention that though for effect.
+She tried to lay a guilt trip on me, oh, not about how heartbroken my daughter was after finding him keeled over in the livingroom – oh she did briefly mention that.
 No, she said that (paraphrased) “had I only let him adopt her then they could have received (something like, I forget now) $2,000 a month in death benefits with her as his adopted daughter, but because I didn’t then she got nothing”.
 Adopt?
-I told her that had she even asked me I would have signed the papers just to get my ex- off my back (in 2003).
-In the end all my ex- ever cared about was money and this just proved it.
+I told her that had she even asked me I would have signed the papers just to get my ex off my back (in 2003).
+In the end all my ex ever cared about was money and this just proved it.
 Oh, yeah, I could tell you some stories alright.

 I think the last time I heard from my daughter was 2008, in the time I called down there to rip my ex a new one over the court case.
 I believe, yearly, my daughter had contact with my parents.
 I seemed to remember them talking about her, but I tried not to think about it.
 I couldn’t.

 So, I guess it was about 2011 or so that I found some “stories” my daughter had written online.
 They contained a lot of lies and inaccuracies.
-If they had been true I would have just left them, but they weren’t so I contacted the website provider and ordered them to remove them or face legal action.
+If they had been true I would have just left them, but they weren’t so I contacted the website provider and ordered them to remove them or face legal.
 They were removed within the day.
-I knew that my daughter had been completely corrupted by lies that my ex- had fed her over the years and there would be no getting her back in my life.
+I knew that my daughter had been completely corrupted by lies that my ex had fed her over the years and there would be no getting her back.

-It’s 2013, then 2014, and my daughter, now 18, contacts my father telling him that she is “18 and she can call whoever she wants to” thus providing additional evidence that my ex made sure my daughter never contacted me in any way.
+It’s 2013 then 2014 and my daughter, now 18, contacts my father telling him that she is “18 and she can call whoever she wants to”, additional evidence that my ex made sure my daughter never contacted me in any way.
 And, the court made certain I couldn’t contact her, under penalty of violating our agreement of non-contact.
 I was, by the court, no longer her father and therefore had no right to contact her.

 I guess the last time I spoke to my daughter was about eight years ago, during the legal issues.
 I know where she is, I know what she looks like… but I’ll probably never contact her.
 She doesn’t want to talk to me, I guess that’s for the best.
 I once told my parents that I would wait for her to contact me.
 I knew it would be years, or perhaps decades, but I felt that by that time I would have mostly forgotten all the things her mother had done to me.
 I thought that by then I’d be able to carry on a normal conversation without the bitterness and hatred of her mother.
 After all, your father leaves you the last thing you want to hear from him is how much he hated your mother right?

-Do I hate my ex-?
+Do I hate my ex?
 A part of me still does.
 A part of me hates her for the way she treated me but you know what, it was mutual.
 I admitted that and accepted responsibility for my part in that years ago.
-And no, I never ever hit her it was verbal and mental abuse on both our parts.
+And no, I never ever hit her, it was verbal and mental abuse on both our parts.
 A story for another time.
-So I don’t have any real emotions connected to that “hate” it’s more just a word to me to express a strong dislike of the memory of her.
+So I don’t have any real emotions connected to that “hate” it’s more just a word to me to express strong dislike.
 My ex just turned 62 last November so, yeah.

 Do I love my daughter?
 A part of me never stopped loving her.
 I did what I did, leaving, because it was the best thing for her.
 I know most people don’t get that and will disagree, but when your parents argue non-stop every day for years how can that be a good house for you to grow up in?
 It can’t, I knew it couldn’t.
-And it wasn’t for me either, that’s why on November 8, 2002 I asked my ex- for a divorce “because my soul is dying”.
+And it wasn’t for me either, that’s why on November 8, 2002 I asked her for a divorce “because my soul is dying” I told my, now, ex.
 If your soul dies how can you help another soul to grow and flourish?